 - In all instances, the respondent/s is/are notified of the complaint immediately and receive/s a copy of it.
 The respondent/s is/are given 15 calendar days within which to submit a written response. - Non-participation is not presumed to indicate guilt, but the investigation will continue without a response, and a finding will be issued. - The Grievance Officer will initiate an investigation of the complaint 15 days after the respondent/s is/are notified of the complaint, with or without a response from the respondent/s. - In undertaking the investigation, the Office will have complete discretion to gather any and all relevant information about the incident.
-All the information gathered in the process of the investigation will be considered confidential and shared only with those with a need to know. - The finding will be issued within 45 calendar days of receipt of the formal complaint, and will be communicated to both the grieving party and the respondent/s.
+All the information gathered in the process of the investigation will be considered confidential and shared only with those with a need to know. - The issue will be presented to the University Appeals Committee - The finding will be issued within 45 calendar days of receipt of the formal complaint, and will be communicated to both the grieving party and the respondent/s.
 Any disciplinary action against the respondent will be promptly put into effect.